 PARISH CHURCH OF ST. MARY IN A GUARDA

-The parish church originally romanesque was expanded in the 16th century when Diego de Torquemada was the bishop of Tui.
-At the interior stands out the retable of the high altar, from the 18th century in borrominiesque style and dedicated to the Assumption of the Virgin Mary.
+The parish church initially Romanesque was expanded in the 16th century when Diego de Torquemada was the bishop of Tui.
+At the interior stands out the retable of the high altar, from the 18th century in Borrominiesque style and dedicated to the Assumption of the Virgin Mary.

-Of keen interest are the statues of Christ: Christ Lying, a local sculptor Cándido Sobrino work; in the retable of the Altar of the Anima is placed the Crucified Christ, according to tradition this statue was recovered from the sea when it was thrown by the british catholics in Henry VIII times.
+Of keen interest is the statues of Christ: Christ Lying, a local sculptor Cándido Sobrino work; in the retable of the Altar of the Anima had placed the Crucified Christ, according to tradition this statue was recovered from the sea after was thrown by the British Catholics in Henry VIII age.

-The main façade is in Baroque style with white walls (portuguese influenced) and the south façade is of Renaissance style.
-The side tower has a rectangular plan and a was topped with dome in the 19th century.
+The main façade is in Baroque style with white walls (Portuguese influenced), and the south façade is of Renaissance style.
+The side tower has a rectangular plan, and it was topped with a dome in the 19th century.

 PARISH CHURCH OF THE VISITATION IN CAMPOSANCOS

-Opened in the early 20th century, this church was built over the ancient chapel consecrated to San Mauro in the site known as Church Plaza.
-It was started in the middle of the 19th century and when the old chapel of San Telmo was opened at the Saa neighborhood.
+This church was built in the early 20th century over the ancient chapel consecrated to San Mauro in the site known as Church Plaza.
+In the middle of the 19th century started the works at the same time as the old chapel of San Telmo was opened in the Saa neighbourhood.
 In front of the church is located the new cruceiro (stone cross) of San Amaro with the image of St. Elizabeth at the rear.